NCRP-151: Linac Vault Shielding

 - The outer layer of high z material (typically lead) attenuated the neutron capture gamma rays produced in BPE.

-Key Point: Hydrogen is a superior neutron lead or tungsten because it has approximately the same mass as a neutron.
+Key Point: Hydrogen is a superior neutron attenuator than lead or tungsten because it has approximately the same mass as a neutron.
 Therefore, conservation of energy and momentum allows the hydrogen atom to absorb a maximum of the neutron’s energy.

 Many high energy vaults utilize a maze to reduce the size, weight, and complexity of the vault door.